 Investors expect a higher rate of return to induce them to invest in Equity securities compared to treasury bonds.
 The "Equity Risk Premium" represents the premium that common stockholders require in the public marketplace over investors in long-term government bonds.
-Since equity securities are considered to be more risky by the investor, a higher rate of return is required.
-The "Equity Risk Premium" of 5.0% was derived from Duff and Phelps 2016 Valuation Handbook.
+Since equity securities are considered to be riskier by the investor, a higher rate of return is required.
+The "Equity Risk Premium" of 5.0% was derived from Duff & Phelps Cost of Capital Navigator.